Mixed Bean Soup

 Notes

-• If you don’t have access to ham hocks, you can also use a leftover ham bone or even smoked turkey wings.
+• If ham hocks aren’t available, you can also use a leftover ham bone or even smoked turkey wings.
 Or add sliced smoked sausage for the last 30 minutes of cooking time.

 • Leftovers should be cooled completely and stored in a sealed, air-tight container in the refrigerator for up to 3 days.
 Reheat individual servings in the microwave or larger portions in a pot on the stove at medium-low heat until lightly simmering.

 • To freeze, transfer the cooled soup into a freezer safe container.
-Be sure to label the container with the contents and the date it was cooked.
+Keeps in the freezer for about 3 months.
 To reheat, thaw it completely in the fridge, then heat it in a pot on the stovetop as directed above.

 • For the crockpot, cook on high for 5-7 hours.
 Test whether the beans are done and cook longer if needed.